ImmuneWalk Therapeutics

 About Inflammation

 Inflammation is your body's defense against injury and infection.
 Common signs of inflammation are pain, heat, redness, swelling, and loss of function.
 Inflammation can either happen in the short term (acute) or be a long-term response (chronic).
-The 3 major cell types involved in chronic inflammation are T cells, B cells and monocytes.
+Key cell types involved in chronic inflammation are lymphocytes (T- and B- cells), monocytes and neutrophils.

-Monocytes are a type of immune cells that form in the bone marrow and participate in both innate and adaptive immune responses.
-Monocytes travel through the blood to inflamed tissues and are key players in driving and perpetuating the chronic stage in inflammatory diseases.
+Myeloid cells are a group of immune cells that form in the bone marrow and travel through the blood to inflamed tissues, where they participate in both innate and adaptive immune responses.
+Myeloid cells such as monocytes and neutrophils are key players in chronic inflammatory diseases.

-Our program is based on the discovery of a novel adhesion checkpoint protein that is selectively expressed on the surface of monocytes and controls their ability to migrate (or 'walk' to) towards inflamed tissues.
-This protein is called MOSPD2 (the "mono-walk" receptor).
+Our program is based on the discovery of a novel adhesion checkpoint protein called MOSPD2, which is selectively expressed on the surface of monocytes and neutrophils and controls their ability to enter inflamed tissues.

 Copyright © 2025 ImmuneWalk Therapeutics - All Rights Reserved.